 Open a SERC Near You

 Here is a glimpse of the first Social Emergency Response Center that many of us created in Dorchester, Boston.
 We are now developing a full SERC Kit to help communities create their own SERCs.
 Our goal is for communities to be able to self-organize SERCs whenever they feel like they need them.
 We imagine a people-led public infrastructure sweeping the country!
 We are currently working with interested activists, artists and community members in places like Atlanta, Mexico City, Hartford, Orange (NJ), Albuquerque, Utrecht (Holland), Houston, Chicago, London (Ontario) and more!
 Sites include youth programs, art galleries, health centers, colleges, community organizing programs, etc. Join us!
-If you want a SERC in your community, please email us at firstname.lastname@example.org.
+Download our SERC Manual here.
+If you'd like a complete SERC Kit, please email us at firstname.lastname@example.org.

 Big thank you to Dan and Chris at WHY ON EARTH Media!